Appeal to the Social Security and Child Support Tribunal

 You normally can’t appeal to the tribunal if you haven’t asked for mandatory reconsideration.

-Ask for mandatory reconsideration
+How to ask for mandatory reconsideration

 Write to the department that gave you the decision and say you want a mandatory reconsideration - the address is on your decision letter.

-You must explain why you think the decision is wrong and include any evidence you have to support this.
+Explain why you think the decision is wrong and include any evidence you have to support this.

 There’s a different way to ask for a mandatory reconsideration for tax credits.